 My Dating Coach Hopes for You

 I hope you meet men who are divorced for more than a year and healed of the trauma.
-Choose to date guys who are ready to date, are emotionally available, and seeking a serious relationship.
+Consciously choose to date guys who are ready to date, are emotionally available, and seeking a serious relationship.
 The men you date should not text or talk on the phone during your date and show you far more respect and interest.
 Know you are worthy of a man’s full attention unless there is an emergency.

 Wishing you love,